Trekking in Ladakh - Kanji to Chomotang

 I'm started by a loud bird call that seems right behind me but I can see nothing.
 Sounds travel a long way here but it's still mystery.
 Where and what was it?

 The path follows river beds for three days.
 There are river crossings.
 Stanzin and Tashi reposition rocks so we can leap from rock to rock.
-I watch Bev make leaps that seem too long but she lands sure-footedly before leaping on to the next rock.
+I watch Bev make leaps that seem too long but she lands sure-footedly before leaping on to the next.
 A mixed bag, river crossings - entertaining but for me they come with some trepidation.
-One slip and you could easily break something.
+Easy to slip and older bones easily break.
 Afterwards - elation.
 Many Jullays to Stanzin and Tashi, they get us across safely.

 At the head of the valley we pass a small farmhouse, Julay jullay, and then fork right.
 Last year we turned left.
 We camp near the river.